Google Site Kit Dropped My PageSpeed by 40 Points. Here's What I Did.

 What a 1.9 KB tracker looks like

-The performance difference between a 134 KB analytics script and a 1.9 KB one is not abstract.
-It is a concrete reduction in network requests, main thread blocking time, and time to interactive.
+The gap between a 134 KB analytics script and a 1.9 KB one is not a number on a slide.
+It is fewer network requests, less time blocking the main thread, and a page that becomes usable sooner.

 SITE KIT + GA4 VS CLICKPORT